srl-ethz/communication_lib/docs/_build/html/_sources/contents/concepts/fastdds_intro.rst.txt

 and autonomous vehicles.
 Also, it is not a suitable choice for embedded onboard computer due to its resource intensive nature.
 ROS2 addresses these issues by replacing the transport system with DDS, an industry standard for real time communication between computers and embedded devices.
 ROS2 offers an API similar to ROS1 as it is already popular in the Robotics community.
 Unfortunately, this lease that messages must undergo conversion 2
 time: ROS2 to DDS while sending and DDS to ROS2 while receiving.
-[1][2] show that this conversion adds significant communication latency.
+This conversion and the subsequent internal notification adds considerable latency, sometimes doubling the original delay.
 Clearly, native DDS implementations are more suitable for time critical communication channels.In addition, there is an increasing need to communicate with software outside the ROS ecosystem, especially for simulation.

 .. figure:: images/ros2_dataflow.png
    :align: center